dan032/ShopifyBackendChallenge/README.md

 2) Request their images or their image metadata
 3) Search for public images through the use of a tag

+Users can specify whether or not their images are public, and if they are private then only they will be able to access them.
+The JWT contains the user id which will be used to determine if the user is authorized to view those images.

 # Getting Started

 1) Ensure that you have Docker and Docker Compose installed, and that you are using Linux containers